View Almeda Griffin's Obituary on lubbockonline.com and share memories

 Almeda was born on October 16, 1925 in Dawson County, Texas to Mike and Mattie Kee.
 On February 23, 1945, she married Wayne Griffin of Acuff, Texas; they were married for 62 years.
 In addition to being devoted to her family, Almeda served the Lubbock community, working at Amco Medical Service for 20 years.
 Her friends and family will cherish the many meals she prepared with love, as well as the fellowship that was shared during many hands of bridge.

 She was preceded in death by her husband, her parents, and her grandson, Michael Griffin.
-Survivors include her brother: Calvin Kee; daughters: Carol Tarbox and husband Max of Lubbock, Mark Griffin and wife LeeAnn of Omaha, Nebraska.
+Survivors include her brother: Calvin Kee; daughters: Carol Tarbox and husband Max of Lubbock, Susan Schaffner and husband Jerry of Dallas; sons: David Griffin and wife Debbie of Lubbock, Mark Griffin and wife LeeAnn of Omaha, Nebraska.
 She had 12 grandchildren and 14 great grandchildren.

 The family would like to sincerely thank the nurturing staff and caretakers of Carillon and Hospice of Lubbock.